Azure/AppService/_posts/2021-05-18-asev3-march-to-ga.md

 ## Upcoming changes

 The GA version of ASEv3 has a few enhancements that were not available earlier in preview.
-Some of the highlights include:
+To be clear, this release is not available at the time of this blog but it is planned to be released soon.
+Some of the feature improvement highlights include:

-- You will be able to deploy an external VIP ASE.
+- You can deploy an external VIP ASE.
 This would be an ASE with a public address for inbound traffic.
 - Maximum ASE instance count is 200.
-This is similar to ASEv2 where the maximum App Service plan instance count will be 100 and that the total number of instances across all App Service plans is 200
+This is the same as ASEv2 where the maximum App Service plan instance count is 100 and that the total number of instances across all App Service plans is 200
-- You will be able to deploy a zone redundant ASEv3.
+- You can deploy a zone redundant ASEv3.
 - Scaling times are improved from earlier in the preview
-- Your ASE will only require use of one subnet
+- Your ASE only requires use of one subnet

+That leads to the question then on how do you know you are making an ASEv3 that is on the GA version?
+You can easily tell the difference during the ASEv3 creation flow where you will not be prompted for two subnets anymore.
+That should be the clearest indicator you are using the newest version.

 ## Upgrade of preview ASEv3 instances